A Matter of Annotation: An Empirical Study on In Situ and Self-Recall Activity Annotations from Wearable Sensors: Methodology

 \subsection{Study Setup}

-Our study is conducted with 11 participants, from which 10 are male and 1 is female.
-The participants are between 25 and 45 years old.
-Out of 11 participants, 6 are researchers in the field of signal processing and are used to read and work with sensor data.
-Participants were selected among acquaintances and colleagues.
-The study was conducted over a period of 2 weeks while participants wore an open-source smartwatch on their wrist of choice.
-During the two week study, the participants were instructed to use 4 different labeling methods in parallel, In the first week they were asked to use the \circled{1} \textit{in situ button}, \circled{2} \textit{in situ app}, and \circled{3} \textit{pure self-recall} methods.
-In the beginning of the 2nd week we expanded the number of annotation methods with the \circled{4} \textit{time-series recall}.
-This annotation method combines the activity diary with a graphical visualization of the participants daily data.
+The study was conducted over a period of 2 weeks, during which participants wore an open-source smartwatch on their chosen wrist.
+Throughout the two-week study period, the participants were instructed to use 4 different labeling methods in parallel, as illustrated in Figure \ref{fig:sketch}.
+In the first week they were asked to use the \circled{1} \textit{in situ button}, \circled{2} \textit{in situ app}, and \circled{3} \textit{pure self-recall} methods.
+At the beginning of the 2nd week, we expanded the number of annotation methods with the \circled{4} \textit{time-series recall}.
+This annotation method combines the activity diary with a graphical visualization of the participants' daily data.

 \circled{1} The Bangle.js smartwatch has 3 mechanical buttons on the right side of the case.
 These buttons are programmed to record the number of consecutive button presses per minute.
-The total number of button presses is stored with the given timestamp and can therefore be used to mark the beginning and end of an activity in the time-series.
+The button-press annotation method captures the total number of button presses along with their corresponding timestamps, enabling the delineation of the beginning and end of an activity within the time-series data.
+However, this approach does not inherently assign a specific label or description to the identified activity segment.
+To address this limitation, we employed an inference strategy that leveraged the temporal alignment of the button-press data with the annotations obtained from other methods.
+By identifying segments with similar timestamps across multiple annotation modalities, we could infer the appropriate label for the button-press annotations.

 \circled{2} In addition, the participants were asked to track their activities with the smartphone app Strava.
 Strava is an activity tracker that is available for Android and iOS and freely downloadable from the app stores.
 The user can choose from a variety of predefined labels and start recording.
 Recording an activity starts a timer that runs until the user stops it.
 The time as well as the GPS position of the user during the activity is tracked and saved locally.